gravitational/teleport/docs/quickstart.md

 download pre-built binaries from [here](https://github.com/gravitational/teleport/releases) or you can [build it from source](https://github.com/gravitational/teleport).

-### Starting a Cluster
+### Starting Teleport

-Let's create a single-node cluster and connect to it using the CLI as well as your web browser.
+Let's start Teleport on a single-node.
 First, create a directory for Teleport to keep its data.
 By default it's `/var/lib/teleport`.
 Then start `teleport` daemon:

 ```bash